glumpy/glumpy/doc/faq.rst

    Glumpy is tdoay more low-level than vispy.
 Vispy is for the general user while glumpy is for the hacker.
 You can think of glumpy_/vispy_ pretty much the same as for numpy_/scipy_ (but vispy does not depend on glumpy).

+**Should I use glumpy or vispy?**

+   It depends.
+If you feel comfortable with OpenGL and shaders, you might probably benefit from glumpy architecture.
+However, if you're a scientist only interested in having fast and scale visualization, then you should aim at vispy.

+**Is glumpy compatible with the Jupyter notebook?**

+   Not yet.
+There are still a number of problems to be solved before something happens in that direction.